-The Laboratories would not meet the criteria set out in section 19 above, because of the work activity carried out (where there is a presence of dirt and dust) and (it is deemed a work area) and (Insufficient space).
+The Thermo - Fluids Lab and store would not meet the criteria set out in section 19 above, because of the work activity carried out (where there is a presence of dirt and dust) and (it is deemed a work area) and (Insufficient space).
 Therefore under both sections of the Safety, Health and Welfare at Work (general application) regulations 2007 DkIT would be breaching the requirements.

-Washing, food preparation and eating areas are made available at various locations: Starbucks, The Main Canteen, The Well, The Coffee Dock, The Staff Room.
+Washing, food preparation and eating areas are made available at various locations: The Well, The Coffee Dock, The Main Canteen, The Staff Room.